SeanKilleen/seankilleen.github.io/_posts/2011-10-18-robocopy-you-do-not-have-the-backup-and-restore-files-user-rights-field-notes.markdown

 title: 'Robocopy: "You do not have the Backup and Restore Files user rights" [Field Notes]'
 date: 2011-10-18 12:29:00.000000000 -04:00
+excerpt: "In Windows 7, using Robocopy with the /B or /ZB switches I see the error 'You do not have the Backup and Restore Files user rights'."
 comments: true
 redirect_from:
  - /2011/10/robocopy-you-do-not-have-backup-and.html